resource-watch/slate/source/includes/api/_vocabulary.md

 and a tag or set of tags, and see resources that match that search criteria.

 All three endpoints require at least one query parameter, in the format `<vocabulary-id>=<tag>`.
-This will return all resources of that type, associated with a vocabulary with name `vocabulary-id`, and having a tag with value `tag` for that vocabulary.
+This will return all resources of that type, associated with a vocabulary with the name `vocabulary-id`, and having a tag with value `tag` for that vocabulary.

 You can expand these filters by specifying multiple tags for a single vocabulary, using